daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 <div class="admonition note">
   <div class="admonition-title">Note</div>
-  We are only checking in source code files to Git, not compiled CSS and JavaScript generated by Gulp.
+  Remember, we are only checking in source code files to Git, not compiled CSS and JavaScript generated by Gulp.
 </div>

 You will also need to add the following line to *package.json*, inside the [`"scripts"`](https://github.com/sahat/newedenfaces-react/blob/master/package.json#L13) object: